Open-EO/openeo.org/documentation/1.0/datacubes.md

 ### Filter

-When filtering data, only the data within the filtering interval is returned.
+When filtering data, only the data within the filter interval is returned.
 That can be a time interval, coordinates or specific bands.
 The datacube is then smaller, according to the selected data.

-Here, a specific region of a specific band [`blue`] of a specific time interval (let' say [`2020-10-10, 2020-10-24`]) is selected (_filtered_).
+Here, a specific region of a specific band [`blue`] of a specific time interval (let's say [`2020-10-10, 2020-10-24`]) is selected (_filtered_).

 <figure>
     <img src="./dc_filter.png" alt="Datacube timeseries">